 It is amazing how many young job seekers are still using their [email protected] mail addresses to send cover letters and resumes!
 Invest in a simple email firstname.lastname or firstinitial.lastname from gmail or another reputable email system.
 It appears much more professional and makes you seem committed to your career search.

 7) Tweek Your LinkedIn Profile

 As a professional network, LinkedIn does everything they can to provide you with applications to show your best self.
-Take advantage of their "Skills & Endorsements" section.
-Even if you are fresh out of school, your classes hopefully helped you to perfect skills that would be beneficial in FM!
-Endorse other students or co-workers you've actually had experience with and hopefully they will do the same in return.
-In the "Publications" section of your profile, feel free to share blogs you've written or even relevant course papers.
+Take advantage of their “Skills & Endorsements” section.
+Even if you are fresh out of school, your classes hopefully helped you to perfect skills that would be beneficial in facilities management!
+Endorse other students or co-workers you’ve actually had experience with and hopefully they will do the same in return.
+In the “Publications” section of your profile, feel free to share blogs you’ve written or even relevant course papers.
 Writing is a skill many employers value, and this is the perfect place to show what you can do.
-If you are an experience FM, this is where you can subtly brag on your contributions to your building, or post information about successful ideas you helped start.
+If you are an experienced facilities management, this is where you can subtly brag on your contributions to your building, or post information about successful ideas you helped start.

 8) Evaluate Potential Company’s Social Profiles

 Now you know they are looking at your public domains, and you are free to do the same!
 An organization’s social media page should be an extension of who they are as a brand, what they believe in, and their goals for the future.
 Before interviewing or accepting an offer, carefully consider their social presence.
 Is this somewhere you would be proud to work?
 Do their ideals align with yours?
 This is your job search, and ultimately your career, take time to ensure the best fit for you.